Inedo/inedo-docs/Content/proget/api/security/permissions/add.md

 order: 1
 ---

-*Add Permission* is available as both a `pgutil` command and an HTTP Request.
-It will either grant or deny a Task/Permission to a User or Group, and return a [SecurityPermission](/docs/proget/api/security#securitypermission-object) object describing the Permission configured.
+*Add Permission* is available as both a `pgutil` command and an HTTP Request, and will either grant or deny a Task/Permission to a User or Group.

 :::(Info) (🚀 Quick Example: Adding a Permission with pgutil) This example grants the `Developers` Group Permission to `view and download packages` from Feeds in the `Approved Package Feeds` Feed group: